The most important information about spread of coronavirus in Czech Republic (updated)

 - Sign yourself all applications for resident permits sent to MOI offices.
 Send your applications to the Ministry of the Interior by post or via data box; do not send them via email without a guaranteed electronic signature.
 Applications sent by simple email will not be considered.

-- The 60-days period is counted from the end of status of emergency (from May 17th, 2020) and NOT from the end of validity of visa / long-term residence permit / visa-free stay.
+- The 60 days is counted from the end of status of emergency (from May 17th, 2020) and NOT from the end of validity of visa / long-term residence permit / visa-free stay.
 It means up to July 16th, 2020.

 - Foreign nationals who were staying in the CR without valid authorisation before the state of emergency was declared are advised to leave the territory of the CR as soon as possible.